akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 ### Check Julia's PIM data

-Then, in order for your connector to be able to add translations, Julia's PIM must be correctly set up for that.
+Then, in order for your connector to be able to add translations, Julia's PIM must be correctly set up.

 :::warning
 That's why you must check with Julia that in her PIM: